 Bruce A. Keyes is a business lawyer, dividing his practice between the national Real Estate Practice and Environmental Practice with a focus on complicated urban development projects and New Market Tax Credits.
-He has practiced extensively in the areas of brownfields and public/private partnerships and served as lead counsel for Discovery World, Ballpark Commons stadium and entertainment district (which is the largest development in Wisconsin to be located on a closed landfill), the Milwaukee Public Museum’s current relocation project and the Watertown Apartment development underway on the former County Grounds.
+He has practiced extensively in the areas of brownfields and public/private partnerships and served as lead counsel for Discovery World, Ballpark Commons stadium and entertainment district (which is the largest development in Wisconsin to be located on a closed landfill), the Milwaukee Public Museum’s current relocation project and the redevelopment of the 107-acre former Chrysler facility in “uptown” Kenosha, Wisconsin.

-He has led New Market Tax Credit financings for private sector companies, including UP Paper, Michels Corporation, Winsert, and Jonco Industries and capably negotiated local, state and federal financial incentives when they were needed to ensure the success of a project.
+He has led New Market Tax Credit financings for private sector companies, including UP Paper, Michels Corporation, Super Steel, and Winsert and capably negotiated local, state and federal financial incentives when they were needed to ensure the success of a project.

 He has played a leading role in a number of nonprofit initiatives, including the development of the Hank Aaron State Trail and co-founded Bublr Bikes, Milwaukee’s nonprofit bikeshare operator.
 He has played a founding/leading role in Menomonee Valley Partners, Inc. and the Harbor District, Inc., working to redevelop several of the largest waterfront brownfield tracts in the state of Wisconsin.

 His practice has necessitated expertise in the use and regulation of federal funding through the U.S. Department of Transportation, Federal Highway Administration, Federal Transit Administration, U.S. Environmental Protection Agency and the Department of Treasury Community Development Financial Institutions Fund.

 Recognition, Honors & Awards

 Bruce has been peer review rated as AV Preeminent®, the highest performance rating in the Martindale-Hubbell® Peer Review Ratings™ system.